1. Image Assembly#

 1.4.
 Path to save your files#

 We can save the assembled image or individual ROIs to disk.
-The currently supported file extensions are .tiff and .zarr.
+The currently supported file extensions are .tiff (for now).

 Note